kevinfrei/core-utils/docs/modules/Type.md

 ▸ **isPromise**<`T`\>(`obj`): obj is Promise<T\>

-Type check function for a Promise<T>, though T is (and can't be...) validated.
+Type check function for a Promise<T>, though T is not (and can't be...) validated.
 This is a simple check for a "then-able" object type.

 #### Type parameters